drclaireslee/WebPage/README.md

 # Client Folder
 This is where all of the front-end work will be stored (i.e. React, CSS, etc.) using Vite.

+- 11/16/2025-11/18/2025:
+    - Added padding at the root to format content better
+    - Designed contact page to add basic contact details (still needs form), map commented out due to issues with accessibility
+    - Added accessibility labels for navbar items
+    - Added navbar items for Teaching
+    - Renamed Home to About, Team to Members on Navbar
+    - Initialized new basic research page
+    -  Added the professor's research interests, methods, and geographical focus
 - 11/12/2025: Added embedded map using OpenStreetMap and Leaflet.js for API integration.
 - 11/01/2025: Creation of the Research, Publications, Contact, and Team pages.
 - 10/27/2025 - 10/31/2025: Basic homepage and navigation bar